astrichthyes/Lost-Soul-Arts-Mod/README.md

 -Some weapon movesets slightly modified....

--Reduced backstab multipliers for all weapons except fist weapons

 -Armor weights and defenses now more fashion-friendly

--Grass, spice, and status effects now percentage-based effects-over-time (note: status no longer displays properly because it is only calculated from flat effects)
+-Revamped healing mechanics for grass and spice to improve game balance and provide a more challenging experience

--Status effect duration adjusted
+-Revamped status effect potency and adjusted durations

--Misc QoL changes
+-Respec at will with a new consumable item

 -Modified some dev messages in the Nexus and Stonefang....

--Changed some enemy placement....
+-Slightly changed some enemy placement....

+-Changed some treasure locations and NPC loot

 -Changed the behavior and equipment of some NPC's

 -Added new NPC black phantoms

+-Changed the movement properties of the poison swamp in the Valley of Defilement

--Friendly scale miners are hiding throughout Boletaria....
+-Added friendly scale miners, who are hiding throughout Boletaria....

+I'll spare you all the essay and simply say that there is so much under the hood of this mod, that it is worth exploring new progression paths, and using the respec item to experiment with character stats and the new tools at your disposal.

 ***Tip: Read item and weapon descriptions.
 A lot has changed.
 Some changes may not be immediately obvious.***